Mashu was established in 2017 by Creative Director Ioanna Topouzoglou. The label was conceptualised in the UK and produces all their bags in Greece.

 Inspired by Art Deco and contemporary architecture.
 The structured minimal silhouettes of the bags offset the playful embroidered textures to create a nuanced aesthetic balance.

-The bespoke handles a signature of the brand – turn each bag into a unique and distinctive statement.
+The bespoke hardware a signature of the brand – turn each bag into a unique and distinctive statement.

 Mashu is are proud to produce their bags in Greece.
 Each bag is ethically handcrafted with love and care by talented Greek artisans.
 It is important to Mashu to support and promote Greek craft by working with local artisans and factories ensuring workers rights and enriching local economy.